PremMuddu/Eye/README.md

 ## Exercise on eyes
 <img src= "oneeye.png" width='300'/>

-Overview:

-Description:
+Description: HTML, CSS, and JavaScript come together to create a dynamic effect.

 How To run: Download the files on an editor and open index.html on the browser window.
-Move the mouse around to see the eye ball movment.
+Move the mouse around to see the eye ball follow the cursor.

-Roadmap:
+Roadmap: Add a bug cursor and add trail makes for the eye ball to follow.

 License: